bkitej/derpcache/README.md

 ### Why should I use `derpcache`?

-- You want a cache that will persist between/across kernels.
+- You want a cache that will persist between kernel restarts.
-- You want a simple functional interface—no magicks.
+- You want a simple functional interface—no IPython magics needed.
 - You want a reasonable amount of visibility into what's in your cache.
 - You want the ability to set expiration rules.